-During March 2008, YPF Holdings Inc. acquired certain contracts from Prudential Insurance Company ("Prudential") to settle the liability associated with two defined-benefit pension plans, paying a premium amount of US\$ 115 million.
+In March 2008, YPF Holdings Inc. acquired certain contracts from Prudential Insurance Company ("Prudential") to settle the liability associated with two defined-benefit pension plans, paying a premium amount of US\$ 115 million.
 Prudential assumed the liabilities under these pension plans as of March 20, 2008.

-The funding policy related to the outstanding pension plan is to contribute amounts to the plan sufficient to meet the minimum funding requirements under governmental regulations, plus such additional amounts as Management may determine to be appropriate.
+The funding policy related to the outstanding pension plan as of June 30, 2009 is to contribute amounts to the plan sufficient to meet the minimum funding requirements under governmental regulations, plus such additional amounts as Management may determine to be appropriate.